gbv/paia/paia.md

 ## Request and response format

 Each PAIA method is identified by an URL and a HTTP verb (either HTTP GET or HTTP POST).
+For POST methods of PAIA core a request body MUST be included in JSON format (`Content-Type: application/json` or `application/json;

-For POST methods a request body must be included in JSON format (HTTP request header `Content-Type: application/json` or `application/json;charset=UTF-8`).
+charset=utf-8`).
+For POST methods of PAIA auth a request body MUST be included as URL encoded query (`Content-Type: application/x-www-form-urlencoded`).

 In addition there is the special request parameter `access_token` for an [access token](#access-tokens-and-scopes), which can be sent either as HTTP